tjh/tjh.github.io/_posts/2010-07-07-ppl-falling-off-the-wagon.markdown

 tags: []

-redirects:
-- /2010/07/07/ppl-falling-off-the-wagon/

 redirect_from:
 - /2010/07/07/ppl-falling-off-the-wagon/

 ---
 _This is part of the Peer Pressure Learning 30 series.
-Jump to [my introduction to the experiment](http://timharvey.net/2010/06/11/peer-pressure-learning-experiment/) if you haven't been following along._
+Jump to [my introduction to the experiment](/2010/06/11/peer-pressure-learning-experiment/) if you haven't been following along._

 Wow, this week has been a PPL catastrophe for me.
 The following are all lame excuses, but I'll give them anyways.